Camille Séri

-Camille Séri (born 1 May 1999) is a French hurdler specializing in the 400 metres hurdles.
-She was the silver medalist in the 400 m hurdles at the 2022 Mediterranean Games, and she finished 9th at the 2023 World Athletics Championships in the 4 × 400 m relay.
+Camille Séri (/fr/; born 1 May 1999) is a French hurdler specializing in the 400 metres hurdles.
+She was the silver medalist in the 400 m hurdles at the 2022 Mediterranean Games, and finished ninth at the 2023 World Athletics Championships in the 4 × 400 m relay.

 Biography

 Séri is from Nice, France where she represents the Nice Cote D'azur Athletisme athletics club.

 In July 2017, Séri gained her first international championship experience at the U20 European Championships in Grosseto, where she was eliminated in the semifinals of the 400 meters hurdles.
 In June 2021, Séri took silver in the 400 meters hurdles at the French Championships in Angers.
 The following month, she was part of France's relay team along with Sokhna Lacoste, Louise Maraval, and Shana Grebo that took silver in the 4×400 meters at the U23 European Championships in Tallinn.

 In February 2022, Séri won gold in the 400 meters at the French Indoor Championships in Miramas.
 In June 2022, she also won gold in the 400 meters hurdles at the French Championships in Caen.
 The following month, Séri took silver in the 400 meters hurdles at the Mediterranean Games in Oran, finishing behind the Italian Rebecca Sartori.
 In August 2022, she competed at the European Championships in Munich and reached the semifinals in the 400 meters hurdles.

 In February 2023, Séri won her second consecutive gold in the 400 meters at the French Indoor Championships in Aubière.
 In July 2023, she took silver in the 400 meters hurdles at the French Championships in Albi, being defeated by Louise Maraval.
 In August 2023, at the World Championships in Budapest, Séri was part of the French relay team that finished ninth in the 4×400 meters.